pnavin9/MedCompanion/Frontend/README.md

 # MedCompanion Frontend (IDE)

-MedCompanion IDE is a VS Code (Code–OSS) fork with medical-workflow customizations.
-It provides a single workspace for chat, PDF viewing, DICOM viewing, Add Context, and role presets.
-The chat panel, speech (MedASR), and DICOM viewer call the MedCompanion backend; the PDF viewer is client-side only and does not call the backend.
+MedCompanion IDE is a VS Code (Code–OSS) fork with medical-workflow customizations: chat, PDF and DICOM viewers, Add Context, and role presets.
+The backend at `http://localhost:8000` is used by chat, speech (MedASR), and the DICOM viewer; the PDF viewer runs entirely in the IDE.

 ## Overview

-The frontend consists of the VS Code workbench plus MedCompanion-specific contributions:

-- **Chat panel** — MedGemma-backed chat with streaming; supports text and images and optional context (e.g. text added from PDF via "Add PDF Clipboard to Chat").
-Uses backend at `http://localhost:8000`.
+- **Chat panel** — MedGemma-backed streaming chat; text, images, and optional context (e.g. PDF text via "Add PDF Clipboard to Chat").
-- **Speech (MedASR)** — Built-in transcription via the backend speech endpoint.
+- **Speech (MedASR)** — Transcription via the backend speech endpoint.
-- **PDF viewer** — Built-in viewer (PDF.js) with text selection and an "Add PDF Clipboard to Chat" command.
-Runs entirely in the IDE; does not call the backend.
-Selected PDF text is sent to the backend only when the user submits a chat message.
+- **PDF viewer** — PDF.js viewer with text selection and "Add PDF Clipboard to Chat" (Ctrl+Shift+V / Cmd+Shift+V).
+Pasted text is sent to the backend only when you submit a chat message.
-- **DICOM viewer** — Custom editor for `.dcm` files with slice navigation; calls backend `POST /api/v1/dicom/process-series` to process series.
+- **DICOM viewer** — Custom editor for `.dcm` with slice navigation; uses backend to process series.

 ## MedCompanion-Specific Code